funpinchta94736/name/README.md

-The Cadillac Automobile Company, founded in 1902, was one of the first luxury car manufacturers in the United States, known for its high-quality craftsmanship and innovative engineering.
+The Pontiac Streamliner, introduced in 1942 but produced after World War II, featured streamlined styling and was one of the first cars to offer an automatic transmission as an option.